davetyson/ramones-generator/README.md

 Enter your info and Ramones Generator will do the rest!
 Put a few chords together and you have your next hit song.

+View the live website (main repo) and use the generator here: [Ramones Generator](https://ramonesgenerator.netlify.app)

 Not intended for monetary gain, I'm just a developer that loves the Ramones!

 ### Features in planning or development: